 - Peaches: Fresh peaches are best for peach pie, though you can get away with unsweetened frozen peaches.
 If using frozen, thaw, chop, and blot them dry before using.
 Canned peaches are not ideal as they’re already too soft and mushy.

 - Ginger: For best flavor, fresh minced ginger is ideal though you can use 1/2 teaspoon of ground ginger instead.

 - Crumble: Want to skip the top crust?
-Use this crumble topping on top of the ginger peach filling instead!
+Use the crumble topping from my brown sugar peach crumble pie on top of the ginger peach filling instead!

 - Braided Pie Crust: To achieve the same look as my pictured pie, you’ll need 3 pie crusts.
 1 for the bottom crust and 2 for the strips/braiding.
 (You’ll have scraps leftover, simply mold into a disc, wrap in plastic wrap and freeze for another pie.)
 As you can see in these photos, I latticed with 6 braids and 7 strips total.
 The strips were about 1-inch thick.
 The braids were assembled with 3 1/2-inch strips.
-Here is my tutorial and video for braiding pie crust, so just follow that!
+Watch my video tutorial about how to braid pie crust!

 Keywords: ginger peach pie, peach pie